akpark/ClearNote/README.md

 [heroku]: http://www.p4d.site

-A note taking web application inspired by Evernote.
+A note taking web application inspired by the popular, Evernote.
+Pad is built using Ruby on Rails and React.js.
+Using QuillJS as its text editor, users can create, edit, and delete notes and notebooks.

 ## Features